-Nina Dobrev Stuns At Power Stylists Dinner, Following ‘Vampire Diaries’ Farewell
+Nina Dobrev Stuns At Power Stylists Dinner Following ‘Vampire Diaries’ Farewell

 Among the guests attending this year’s Power Stylists Dinner were Nicole Richie, Sarah Paulson, and Busy Philipps.

-Nina Dobrev Is Happy She Returned To The Vampire Diaries For Much Needed Closure
+Nina Dobrev Is Happy She Returned To The Vampire Diaries For Much-Needed Closure

 My undead brothers… I thought vampires weren't supposed to age.
 Lol.
 We definitely don't look the same after 8 years, but the make up helped.
 Raising a glass to celebrate 8 wonderful seasons together, it has been such a beautiful (and liver damaging) adventure knowing you all.
 Cheers family. ????????❤ #TVDForever